Urinary incontinence, accidental or involuntary leakage of urine, is a common side effect of treatment that is usually temporary.

 After prostate surgery, most men have some degree of incontinence for 3–6 months.
 Some men may lose a few drops when they cough, sneeze, strain or lift something heavy.
 For others, symptoms may be more severe and require the use of incontinence pads.
 Incontinence is usually worse shortly after surgery, but generally improves within a year.

-Although rare, radiotherapy can reduce the capacity of the bladder to store urine, irritate the bladder, narrow the urethra and weaken the pelvic floor muscles.
+Although rare, radiation therapy can reduce the capacity of the bladder to store urine, irritate the bladder, narrow the urethra and weaken the pelvic floor muscles.
 This can lead to urinary urgency and difficulty passing urine.
 Talk to your doctor or a continence nurse or physiotherapist if these problems occur.

 Surgery for incontinence may be considered if incontinence hasn’t improved significantly after 12 months.
 There are two surgical options: a sling or an artificial sphincter.
 These devices work by putting pressure on the urethra to close it off and control urinary flow.
 Talk to your doctor or urologist to see if surgical treatment may be an option for you.